Navigating Childhood Fears

 If you’ve never seen this movie, it’s about this guy Bob (Bill Murray) who seeks out a therapist (Richard Dreyfus) so he can find freedom from his paranoia and OCD.
 Dreyfus gives him tiny actionable things to do (aka “baby steps”) to help him accomplish small tasks, like walk out of the house (or find a bathroom).
 Dreyfus remains calm at first, but when Bob keeps asking him questions, he looses it!

 This is because Bob's peace was hinging on his therapist’s presence.
-And isn’t this true with our kids, too, sometimes??
+And isn’t this true with our kids too?

 I realized that asking my kids to do their "baby steps" when they were in the middle of a crisis wasn't helpful because A) they couldn’t remember them, or B) I was too exasperated to help them!

-The secret to baby steps, then, is repetition - before AND after the crisis.
+The secret to baby steps is repetition - before AND after the crisis.

 Encourage your kids to do their steps before bedtime ... every night.
 Do them at breakfast or right before they get on the bus ... every single day.
 We want the steps to feel so automatic that when their anxiety pops up they will be able to get off the hamster wheel ... without our help!